Sound legal advice on key issues such as possible right to terminate, damages, mitigation, loss.

 In some situations, where there is a longstanding or otherwise fruitful relationship of value or where the innocent party has other business reasons for being unhappy with the contract, it may be possible to use the breach as a tool for generally renegotiating the terms of the contract in a more advantageous way.
 This can make sound business sense but does require a careful approach so as to avoid the possibility of waiving the breach.

 In a contractual situation, English law provides that the innocent party does have a duty to take reasonable steps to minimise loss.
-What is reasonable is generally a question of fact, but it is not safe, legally, to assume that doing nothing will be considered reasonable or to take action to remedy a breach without due regard to all available options, their suitability and cost involved.

 It is worth noting that under English law the burden of proof is on the Defendant to prove that the innocent Claimant has failed to mitigate loss.